sbstjn/68Keys.io/content/_index.md

 ---

 Welcome, Bonjour, and Moin!
 With the contents and DIY guide on [68Keys.io][1], you can build your own custom 68% Mechanical Keyboard!
 Sounds great, right?
-You will find all information about the needed [Circuit Board][2], [Aluminium Case][3], and modified [TMK firmware][4] on this site.
+You will find all information about the needed [Circuit Board][2], [Aluminium Case][3], and modified [QMK firmware][4] on this site.
 With the detailed shopping list, you can start ordering parts and dive into building your DIY mechanical keyboard right away.
 Have fun!

 ![Custom 68% Mechanical Keyboard from 68Keys.io](/images/intro.jpg)